MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v19.md

 ---
-title: "Technical Upgrade to Version 19"
+title: "Technical Upgrade to Version 20"
-description: Describes how to do a technical upgrade from Business Central 16, and 17, and V18 to V19 ms.custom: na ms.date: 10/01/2020
+description: Describes how to do a technical upgrade from Business Central 17, V18, and V19 to V20 ms.custom: na ms.date: 03/03/2022
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na